Try this DIY Christmas Centerpiece to add a festive feel to your home.

 The tray itself is so pretty!
 I’m sure I’ll be able to repurpose this for other décor ideas.
 But since I’m using it for this holiday season, I filled it up with Christmas ornaments, faux foliage, mason jars and a candle for a festive feel.

-If you want to watch a video tutorial on how I made this DIY Christmas Centerpiece, just click here.
+Here is a video if you want to see how I actually made this DIY Christmas Centerpiece,

 How are your holiday preparations so far?
 Share them in the comments section below.